jyao1/SecurityEx/Readme.md

+# Security Enhancement in UEFI firmware.

-# These packages are to demonstrate how we enable security enhancement to prevent or detect buffer overflow in UEFI firmware.
+These packages are to demonstrate how we enable security enhancement to prevent or detect buffer overflow in UEFI firmware.

+A full summary of UEFI mitigation is at [Summary](Summary.md).

 ## Feature:

 1) AslrPkg

 This package is to demonstrate Address Space Layout Randomization (ASLR).